Sign In / Sign Out

 Preparing for the SPEAK Test

-In addition to the application for assistantship, those applying for a teaching assistantship in class piano or piano preparatory teaching are required to upload as part of the School of Music application a video demonstration of piano teaching in English, including two complete lessons (20–30 minutes each), preferably of students at different levels.
+In addition to the application for assistantship, those applying for a teaching assistantship in class piano or piano preparatory teaching are required to upload as part of the music application a video demonstration of piano teaching in English, including two complete lessons (20–30 minutes each), preferably of students at different levels.
 Individual and/or group lessons at any level are acceptable.
-If you did not upload your teaching demonstration to your School of Music Application, please email email@example.com for instructions on submitting your recording.
+If you did not upload your teaching demonstration to your music application, please email email@example.com for instructions on submitting your recording.

 Composition applicants wishing to be considered for a graduate assistantship must submit complete application materials and portfolios by the application deadline of December 1.
-Those who are invited for an interview will then be considered for any available assistantship positions.
+Those who are invited for an interview will then be considered for any available assistantship positions and must complete the online theory diagnostic exam.
+Additionally, those who complete a live composition will be scheduled for an additionally TA interview with the theory faculty.